 The Aerodrome is about 15 minutes (in normal traffic) south of Junction 8 of the M20.
 Use Sat Nav TN27 9HX until you get close, but ignore the sat nav in favour of local directions signs as soon as you see them.

 There are links to other route planners in the Travel Advice section.

 Headcorn has its own railway station on the London Charing Cross to Ashford International line.
 A taxi from the station to the aerodrome takes about 5 minutes in normal traffic.

 It is best to book as far as possible in advance.
 This is not only because nearby hotels and guest houses tend get booked up well before the date of an airshow but also because prices can be better when you book early online.

 There are six Premier Inn hotels in the Ashford and Maidstone areas within about 15 miles of the aerodrome and several more slightly further away.
-The International Hotels Group have Holiday Inn hotels in Ashford and Maidstone between about 8 and 15 miles from Headcorn.

-The Met office seven-day forecast includes maximum, minimum and "feels like" temperatures, the likelihood of rain, wind direction, gusts and visibility: the latter can have an impact on the viability of displays.
+The Met Office 7-day forecast includes actual and "feels like" temperatures, the likelihood of rain, wind speed, wind direction, wind gusts and visibility: the latter can have an impact on the viability of displays.

 Click the blue-text link to go to the forecast.
 The location is already built into the links.